CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: CamLiFlow

 In this section, we build a multi-stage and bidirectional fusion pipeline with Bi-CLFM.
 Our backbone is based on the PWC architecture, which consists of multiple stages including feature extraction, warping, cost volume, and flow estimation.
 Within each stage, the two modalities are learned in separate branches using modality-specific architecture.
 At the end of each stage, a Bi-CLFM connects the two branches to pass complementary information.

-\paragraph{Feature Pyramid} Given a pair of images and point clouds, we generate a feature pyramid for the image-branch and the point-branch respectively.
+\paragraph{Feature Pyramid.} Given a pair of images and point clouds, we generate a feature pyramid for the image branch and the point branch respectively (the configuration details are included in the supplementary material).
 For each level $l$, image features are downsampled by a factor of 2 using residual blocks, while points are downsampled by the same factor using \textit{furthest point sampling}, followed by a PointConv \cite{wu2019pointconv} to aggregate features.
 The image pyramid encodes textural information, while the point pyramid encodes geometric information.
 Thus, features are fused by a Bi-CLFM at multiple levels for complementarity.

-\paragraph{Warping} At each pyramid level $l$, both image features and point clouds are warped towards the reference frame using the upsampled flow from the lower level.
-Since the warping layer do not introduce any learnable parameters, we do not perform feature fusion after this stage.
+\paragraph{Warping.} At each pyramid level $l$, both image features and point clouds are warped towards the reference frame using the upsampled flow from the lower level.
+Since the warping layer does not introduce any learnable parameters, we do not perform feature fusion after this stage.

-\paragraph{Cost Volume} Cost volume stores the matching costs between the reference frame and the warped target frame.
-For image-branch, we follow \cite{sun2018pwc} to construct a partial cost volume by limiting the search range to 4 pixels around each pixel.
-For point-branch, we follow \cite{wu2019pointpwc} to construct a learnable cost volume layer.
+\paragraph{Cost Volume.} Cost volume stores the matching costs between the reference frame and the warped target frame.
+For the image branch, we follow \cite{sun2018pwc} to construct a partial cost volume by limiting the search range to 4 pixels around each pixel.
+For the point branch, we follow \cite{wu2019pointpwc} to construct a learnable cost volume layer.
 The pixel-based 2D cost volume maintains a fixed range of neighborhoods, while the point-based 3D cost volume searches for a dynamic range.
 Hence, we fuse the two cost volumes with a Bi-CLFM.

-\paragraph{Flow Estimator} We build a flow estimator for each branch.
+\paragraph{Flow Estimator.} We build a flow estimator for each branch.
 The input of the flow estimator includes the cost volume, the features of the reference frame, and the upsampled flow.
 Our optical flow estimator follows \cite{sun2018pwc}, which employs a multi-layer CNN with DenseNet \cite{huang2017densenet} connections.
 Our scene flow estimator follows \cite{wu2019pointpwc}, which is built as multiple layers of PointConv \cite{wu2019pointconv}.
 Features from the second last layer of the two estimators are fused.
 For clarity, we refer to the last layer as the ``flow estimator'' and the other layers as the ``flow decoder'' in Fig. \ref{fig:arch}.